Bryan-Legend/vassal-import/README.md

 Foundry defaults to 100px grid images.
 Some Vassal modules image sets are designed for a 64 pixel grid.
 Some are set to 75px.
 You'll need to select that as an option, or maybe you could set it on the scenes.

-This module code base was originally from Adventure Import Export (https://github.com/cstadther/adventure-import-export).

 ## Recommended Module

-* Moar Folders (https://github.com/KayelGee/moar-folders) - Actor imports are often several levels deep and Foundry has a limitation of 3 folder depth.
+* Moar Folders (https://github.com/KayelGee/moar-folders) - Actor imports are often several levels deep and Foundry has an arbitrary limitation of 3 folder depth.
 Six seems to be enough.
 The data will import correctly but once you pass 3 folders it will start spamming the root folder heavily.
 Turning on this mod will fix.

 ## Todo